DaveM7788/ffoxYTLimiter/README.md

-# Firefox Youtube Limiter
+# Youtube Limiter for FireFox

 This project is a FireFox port of Chris Smith's YouTube-Time chrome extension (https://github.com/ChrisSmith2/YouTube-Time).
-This port contains minor modifications
+This port also contains some minor modifications.

 The purpose of this browser extension is to limit how much time you watch Youtube per day.
 You can set a time limit after which Youtube will no longer load.

 YoutubeMusic is excluded from the the time limit.